librick/blog/content/posts/rhodes-tower/index.md

 ## TLDR

-Rhodes Tower, the largest building at Cleveland State University and one of the most recognizable buildings in the Cleveland skyline, is named after the Governor who ordered the National Guard on Kent State University in 1970.
+Rhodes Tower, the largest building at Cleveland State University and one of the most recognizable buildings in the Cleveland skyline, is named after the governor who ordered the National Guard on Kent State University in 1970.
 It received this name in 1981, *eleven years* after the Kent State shootings that left four college students dead.
 **Rhodes Tower should be renamed.**